Working from home: beyond the couch

 - Establish a daily routine: Define clear schedules to start and end your day, and stick to them consistently to generate healthy habits.

-- Disconnect from household chores: Physically separate your work space from your break space and avoid performing household chores during your working hours.
+- Disconnect from household chores: Physically separate your workspace from your rest area and avoid doing household chores during your working hours.

-- Take active breaks: Take at least 5 minutes every hour to stretch, perform breathing exercises or even go for a short walk.
+- Take active breaks: Take at least 5 minutes every hour to stretch, do breathing exercises, or even go for a short walk.

 - Good lighting and ventilation.

-- Inspirational elements: Plants, art or motivational phrases.
+- Inspiring elements: Plants, art, or motivational phrases.

-- Invest in ergonomic furniture: A good chair and the right desk can make all the difference in your comfort and postural health.
+- Invest in ergonomic furniture: A good chair and a suitable desk can make a difference in your comfort and postural health.

-Depending on your industry and how you are working, a Monday may be the day you spend the most time sending and receiving emails.
-Therefore, never set that Monday as the end of a project, because that is exactly when you will need the most time; working from home does not save you the trouble of an email with the client of the day.
+Depending on your sector and how you are working, a Monday may be the day you waste the most time sending and receiving emails.
+Therefore, never set that Monday as the deadline for a project, as that is precisely when you will need the most time; working from home does not save you from email threads with the client in question.

 Fridays are our downfall.
-Assume above all that Fridays are the day we want to be the freest in our lives, that we are thinking about going out for a drink with our friends rather than working from home... let's face it!
-Motivation is key in our routine in search of productivity.
-Setting a Friday off is neither a sin nor a bad thing.
+Let's assume above all that Fridays are the day we want to be most free in our lives, that we are thinking of going out for drinks with our friends before working from home... let's face it!
+Motivation is key in our routine in the search for productivity.
+Marking a Friday off is neither a sin nor does it hurt.

-You may not have a Monday or Friday like this one, but I'm sure that when you read it, your subconscious has identified which day of the week is more like it.
+You may not have a Monday or Friday like the one mentioned, but surely when reading it, your subconscious has identified which day of your week is most like that.
 Simply apply it.

 Every day, whether it is Monday or Wednesday, you should sit at your desk to work from home knowing what tasks you have to do.
 Throughout that same day different tasks may arise that you will add to that list of tasks but remember, everything must have labels: important, urgent, in process, finished.